def-fun7/Curriculum_Vitae/README.md

 # Curriculum Vitae

-``Using Hipster and simple hipster CV templates ``
+``Using Hipster and simple hipster CV templates``

 This cv is made by mixing both `Hipster as well as Simple Hipster  template`.
-As both templates have different styling, in order to mix them, a simple pdf is made that includes the output of the first two template.
-So, build the main file again after changing primary files.
+As both templates have different styling, the hipster file is complied separately and then added to simple_hipster.

 ## Hipster CV